How to Build an Interactive Dashboard in Excel

 - Select a chart type, such as column or line, and click OK.

-Explore More: Check out our Guide to Using PivotTables for more in-depth analysis techniques.
+Explore More: Check out our Guide to Using PivotTables.

 4. Adding Slicers for Interactive Filtering